czFIRE/Rust_Organisation_App/README.md

 was due to time constraints because of the failure to provide Auth on time.

 ### Auth
-The final developed component is Auth.
-It was first assigned to Michal, but he was unable to implement this component and stopped working on it towards the end of the project.
-It was picked up by Petr and Matej, who tried to implement this feature for the project deadline.
+The final (and, sadly, least) developed component is Auth.
+It was first assigned to Michal, but he was unable to implement this component and stopped working on it towards the very end of the project, leaving others to handle the component.

-For implementation, we chose Keycloak, as it was relatively simple to setup and work with.
+It was then picked up by Petr and Matej, who tried to implement this feature for the project deadline.

+For the implementation, we chose to go with Keycloak.
+We used the actix-web-keycloak-middleware crate to help with the checking of bearer tokens.